-- 6.16 HKSCC has the right to demand Additional Collateral from a CP to cover risks arising from its specific business activities, financial condition, internal control environment or other risk factors that are deemed to be relevant.
-These include but are not limited to situations like: - (a) holding sizeable positions relative to the overall market and/or its reported capital; - (b) having a large CNS Position in a security which poses specific risk concerns (e.g. low market liquidity); - (c) holding a CNS Position in a security with specific wrong-way risk; or - (d) being identified to be risky based on the Counterparty Risk Exposure Scoring Toolkit.
-Under this methodology, each CP is assessed and assigned with a risk score based on key risk measures including expected uncollateralized loss, open settlement positions, operational weaknesses such as settlement delays, counterparty leverage and credit rating of the CP. - 6.17 Additional Collateral is demanded on an ad hoc basis and collected from a CP within a time period specified by HKSCC. - 6.18 Due to the non-participation in HKSCC GF, ChinaClear is required to provide Additional Collateral to make its collateral requirement sufficient to cover the assumed closing-out loss of its unsettled positions which are projected under extreme but plausible market conditions.
-Additional Collateral is calculated and collected separately from ChinaClear in respect of its CNS Positions in Exchange Trades under Shanghai Connect and Shenzhen Connect.
+- (b) having a large CNS Position in a security which poses specific risk concerns (e.g. low market liquidity); - (c) holding a CNS Position in a security with specific wrong-way risk; or - (d) being identified to be risky based on the Counterparty Risk Exposure Scoring Toolkit.
+Under this methodology, each CP is assessed and assigned with a risk score based on key risk measures including expected uncollateralized loss, open settlement positions, operational weaknesses such as settlement delays, counterparty leverage and credit rating of the CP. - 6.16 Additional collateral may be demanded on an ad hoc basis and collected from a CP within a time period specified by HKSCC.